[print_link]

 Registrants will be assigned an FRN which will be used in all license transactions with the FCC.
 Examinee Must bring their FRN number to the Exam Session.

-5. If applicable, bring a printed copy of either your official Amateur Radio license or a reference copy available from the FCC website, or the original(s) and photocopy(s) of any Certificates of Successful Completion of Examination (CSCE) you may hold from previous exam sessions.
+For instructions on how to register your SSN and receive an FRN from the FCC, visit the FCC’s Registration page and the FCC’s Registration instructions page.
+Per FCC rules, a valid email address is also mandatory on the application form. - If applicable, bring a printed copy of either your official Amateur Radio license or a reference copy available from the FCC website, or the original(s) and photocopy(s) of any Certificates of Successful Completion of Examination (CSCE) you may hold from previous exam sessions.
 If your license has already been issued by FCC, the CSCE showing license credit is not needed.
 The photocopy(s) will not be returned.

-Instructions on how to obtain an official FCC license copy are on our Obtain License Copy web page.
+Instructions on how to obtain an official FCC license copy are on our Obtain License Copy web page. - Two number two pencils with erasers and a pen for in-person sessions.

-7. A calculator with the memory erased and formulas cleared is allowed.
+- A calculator with the memory erased and formulas cleared is allowed.
 You may not bring any written notes or calculations into the exam session.
 Slide rules and logarithmic tables are acceptable, as long as they’re free

 of notes and formulas.
 Cell phone must be silenced or turned off during the exam session and the phones’ calculator function may not be used.
 In addition, iPhones, iPads, Androids, smartphones, Blackberry devices